4impact/madcow/documentation/basic operations/_posts/2012-11-01-Madcow-Skip.md

 ---

 If this is found as the first line of a madcow test, it will skip the execution of this test altogether.
-This is useful for when you want to check into version control part way through a writing a test that is not yet working.
+This is useful for when you want to check into version control part way through a writing a test that is not yet complete.

 ## Usage
 {% highlight bash %}
 madcow.ignore
+madcow.skip
 {% endhighlight %}

 ## Examples